Complete Robust Hybrid Systems Reachability: Axioms and Rules of

 The rules \irref{orR}, \irref{andR} and \irref{forallR} are standard.
 The existence axiom \irref{existsR} is usually formulated in terms of substitution of \(\term\) for \(\ivar\) in~\(\fml\).
-The equivalent formulation in terms of the assignment modality is used here for the convenience of concentrating all subtleties with substitution in the single case of assignment programs.
+The formulation in terms of the assignment modality is used only for the convenience of concentrating all subtleties related to substitution in the single case of assignment programs.
 Recall that \(\ivar\) does not appear in the bounds of the interval \(\syninterv\) in axiom \ref{forallR}.
 To apply \irref{forallR} in a context where \(\ivar\) is free in \(\fmlset\) or \(\fmlsetb\), it is always possible to \emph{uniformly rename all} occurrences of \(\ivar\) in \(\fml\) before applying \irref{forallR}.
 Rule \irref{C} is a simplified form of the cut rule that is used to instantiate the hybrid systems axioms below.
-Furthermore, rule \irref{starfinite} says that in case \(\fml\) can be reached in at most \(n\)-steps, then an iteration of arbitrary length can reach \(\fml\).